Bira/octopus-carnival/_drafts/wir-mm-4e-guardian.md

 ---

-I remember first reading about Shield Guardians in 3e, which is when you start getting a lot of constructs that are not golems.
+I remember first reading about Shield Guardians in 3e, which is when you start getting a lot of new constructs that are not golems.
 I'm not sure if they appeared earlier than that or not.
 Guardians appear only on the MM here.

 ## The Lore